 - Because movement of plant bugs from wild plant hosts to cotton typically occurs under warmer and drier spring conditions, growers should anticipate making more insecticide applications to control this pest.

 - To manage thrips, growers typically should use a seed treatment or in-furrow application of a systemic insecticide.
 Dry soil can also limit insecticide uptake by seedlings, thereby increasing the risk of significant thrips damage to the cotyledons and first true leaves.
 Supplemental foliar insecticide applications may be needed if environmental conditions are not conducive to uptake of at-planting systemic insecticides or if heavy thrips infestations occur.
-Thrips pressure is greatly reduced when cotton is planted in late May and early June instead of April and mid-May.
+Planting cotton in late May and early June instead of April and mid-May may greatly reduce thrips pressure.

 - Following integrated pest management (IPM) strategies, growers should scout for other insect species and react accordingly throughout the crop season.

 Pre-emergence herbicides are applied to the soil before weed emergence.
 Warm conditions can affect the herbicide’s half-life and shorten the weed control period.
-Dry conditions may prevent movement of the herbicide into the seed germination zone (called activation) and result in heavy weed pressure.
+Dry conditions may prevent movement of the herbicide into the seed germination zone (called activation).
+This may also result in heavy weed pressure.

-Early season conditions that are warm and wet encourage rapid crop growth but may also result in early season weed growth.
+Warm, wet early season conditions encourage rapid crop growth.
+These conditions may also result in early season weed growth.

 - To prevent losses due to weed pressure and to avoid herbicide-resistance development, weed management strategies should include residual and post-emergence options before planting, in early season, and during the lay-by period.